Virtual machine restore

 The availability of this feature is limited based on the license type, region, and other criteria.
 To access this feature, contact your Druva Account Manager or Druva Support.
 This content is subject to change based on the continuous improvements to this feature.

-Typically, cold snapshots are maintained for:
+Typically, cold recovery points are maintained for:

 - Long term data which over a period is hardly accessed or restored.

 - Need to store this data for compliance and audit purposes.